 - a.
 Consequences of a Positive Alcohol Test.
 An employee who is tested and has an alcohol concentration of 0.04 or greater will be removed from safety sensitive functions and may be terminated.
 An employee who is tested and has an alcohol concentration of .02 to .039 will not be permitted to perform safety sensitive functions for a minimum of 24 hours and will be disciplined, up to and including termination.
 If not terminated, then the employee will receive a mandatory referral to a substance abuse professional.
-Any noncompliance with the treatment recommendations of the substance abuse professional will result in disciplinary action, up to and including termination.
-(The employee will be placed on administrative leave without pay during the treatment period.) - b.
+Any non-compliance with the treatment recommendations of the substance abuse professional will be placed on administrative leave without pay during the treatment period.
+That employee may use accrued sick leave and/or vacation leave during the treatment period.) - b.
 Alcohol Testing Procedures.
 A trained breath alcohol technician will conduct alcohol tests.
 If the alcohol concentration is 0.02 or greater, a second confirmation test will be conducted in accordance with DOT regulations, the results of which will determine any actions taken.
 Any result of less than 0.02 alcohol concentration is considered a "negative" test.
 The second, confirmation test results determine if the employee is in violation of this policy.
 Testing procedures that ensure accuracy, reliability and confidentiality of test results will be followed pursuant to DOT regulations.